M

 mountebank (noun)

 A person who deceives others, especially in order to trick them out of their money; a charlatan.
-(OD)
+(NOA)

 mumpsimus (noun)